AnjaSamsom/cs166_lab8_final/readme.txt

 * my generate password function does not include characters that I filter out later
 * I have handled my exceptions to make sure that my program won't crash if people type certain things in the text boxes or nothing and crash the program.
 I also drop the table if it already exists with loading the csv into a SQLite database.
+* also you cannot get to urls that you son't have access too, even if they exist!